Joekeen03/World-Gen-Previewer/DesignGoals.md

   * Windowed - can be resized
   * Fullscreen - both exclusive and borderless
 * Anti-aliasing
+* Turn on/off different "stages" - so you could toggle primitives and per-cube bloxels on/off individual (for example), with one/both/none rendering.
+* For cube-based generator, control over which cubes generate; so you could get a cross-section of certain cubes (or have very large structures that you only generate part of?)
+  * Or maybe just toggle certain cubes on/off
+  * Also, ability to control order in which cubes generate - to test if your code has any dependencies.
+  *  [Iffy] Ability to generate cubes over time - so at second 1, cubes 1-3 are generated, second 2 cubes 4-6, etc.
+* Ability to render terrain meshes

 Iffy:
 * *Maybe* a way to add/remove blocks, to get an idea of what a new feature could look like?